 Very early in Genesis God shows us what Christ taught his disciples in John 5:18.
 “If the world hates you, understand that it hated Me first.
 If you were of the world, it would love you as its own.
 Instead, the

-.”
+world hates you, because you are not of the world.”
 Cain is the first, not the last, example of this hatred of God and believers.

 Now Cain said to his brother Abel Cain does not respond to God and Scripture doers not tell us how long a time elapsed between this verse and Cain’s discussion with God.
 Sin crouched at Cain’s door, he did not respond to his sin by yielding to God.
 Instead he nurtured his sin and it overwhelmed him in anger and bitterness.
 Cain knows he can do nothing to God but he can surely attack his “goody-goody” brother who is just an ignorant unthinking shepherd.
 God shows us that Cain plotted to catch Abel by surprise.
 He goes to him and initiates pleasant conversation.
 Thus we see Cains heart of deception and hatred.